citrusvanilla/tinyflux/docs/source/querying-data.rst

     You **cannot** use ``and`` as a substitue for ``&``, ``or`` as a subsititue for ``|``, or ``not`` as a substitute for ``~``.
 The ``and``, ``or``, and ``not`` keywords are reserved in Python and cannot be overridden, as the ``&``, ``|``, and ``~`` operators have been for TinyFlux queries.

-To wrap, here are the queries and search operations we've learned:
+The query and search operations covered above:

 +-------------------------------------------------+------------------------------------------------------------------+
 | **Simple Queries**                                                                                                 |